 - A few sprigs fresh thyme or rosemary

 - Preheat the oven to 450 degrees and place a rack in the middle position.
-Put the cast iron skillet on the rack to preheat as well.
-This will help to get a nice crust to form on the breast.

 - Rinse the chicken and check the cavity for the neck and gizzards.
 You may keep them in the cavity (be sure to remove any packaging) for added flavor to the bird or you can freeze them and use to make gravy.